 (Please, don’t barter food or drink, due to health codes.)

 Are there any requirements this year due to Covid?

 Do I need to have a cool car?

 Nope.
 Any vehicle will do.
-And the dirt road out to the event site isn’t too bad if you take it slow, so even something like a Pius can make it out there no problem.
-(The only place where you need a fully-themed car is if you want to drive into the themed Wasteland City area or participate in the car cruise).
+The dirt road to the event site isn’t too bad if you take it slow, so something like a Pius can make it out there no problem.
+The only place where you need a fully-themed car is if you want to drive into the themed Wasteland City area or participate in the car cruise.

 Don’t I need a cool campsite?

 Do I need to have a tribe with me?

 No, you can just go by yourself if you choose to.

 Themed camps and cars are great, but you don’t need one, You don’t need a tribe, either.
 Those are things people do who want to take their Wasteland experience to the next level.
 But Wasteland can be a hell of a lot of fun with a just few friends or all on your own with nothing more than a place to sleep; a tent, an RV, the nearby hotels, or joining an existing tribe that is recruiting new members (Wasteland Tribe Recruiting Facebook group), some basic supplies for camping for a few days (though there are also FOOD VENDORS on site), and something Wastelandy to wear.